DasMonkey/forgekit/GameCraft/tasks/SECURITY_INCIDENT_RESPONSE.md

 ### 1. Revoke Exposed API Key (DO THIS NOW!)

-The Gemini API key `AIzaSyCXUmKcBLVPQsxj9Yt_Q5dBY34JxhaS4OM` is exposed in the repository.
+The Gemini API key was exposed in the repository.

 **Steps:**
 1. Go to [Google Cloud Console](https://console.cloud.google.com/apis/credentials)
-2. Find the API key `AIzaSyCXUmKcBLVPQsxj9Yt_Q5dBY34JxhaS4OM`
+2. Find the exposed API key
 3. Click "Delete" or "Regenerate"
 4. Generate a new API key
 5. Update your local `.env.local` with the new key